 |Grace period||Interest Paid by Federal government during six-month grace period||Interest Paid by Federal government during six-month grace period||Six-month grace period, during which interest will accrue||No grace period||Varies by Lender|

 *Graduate students are only eligible for unsubsidized loans of $20,500 per year.
-New subsidized Stafford loans made from July 1, 2012 to June 30, 2014 will not be eligible for subsidized interest benefits during the six-month grace period.
+New subsidized Direct loans originated from July 1, 2012 to June 30, 2014 will not be eligible for subsidized interest benefits during the six-month grace period.

 **Borrower has the option to make interest payments while in school or wait until repayment begins.
 Interest not paid during school enrollment will be capitalized at the end of your grace period.